wormtable/wormtable/docs/source/tutorial.rst

 	>>> c = t.cursor(["REF"], position_index)

-Note that since we can retrieve informatino from multiple columns, the names of the columns we want to retrieve are passed to the cursor as a list.
+Note that since we can retrieve information from multiple columns, the names of the columns we want to retrieve are passed to the cursor as a list.

 We can set the minimum and maximum values for which the cursor will return